Summary

 The MHP Collaboration and Innovation Patient and Public Involvement and Engagement (PPIE) Awards support partnerships between MHP PPIE representatives, enabling joint efforts to explore emerging research opportunities and pilot new ideas.
+The awards process was developed with the support and guidance of our PPIE Steering Group.

 Projects are submitted for review to an expert panel.
 This is a competitive process and only selected projects can be funded.

-Anyone with lived experience of severe mental illness (SMI) who is a member of one or more of the MHP hubs
+Anyone with lived experience of severe mental illness (SMI) who is a member of one or more of the MHP hubs.

 You may have lived experience of SMI from a personal or carer's perspective.